 - Complete a self-declaration of their criminal record or any information that would make them unsuitable to work with children, so that they have the opportunity to share relevant information and discuss it at interview stage.
-The information we will ask for includes: - o If they have a criminal history. - o Whether they are included on the barred list. - o Whether they are prohibited from teaching. - Information about any criminal offences committed in any country in line with the law as applicable in England and Wales. - o Any relevant overseas information. - Sign a declaration confirming the information they have provided is true.
+The information we will ask for includes: - Whether they have a criminal history - Whether they are included on the barred list - Whether they are prohibited from teaching - Information about any criminal offences committed in any country in line with the law as applicable in England and Wales - Any relevant overseas information - · Sign a declaration confirming the information they have provided is true

-We will also carry out an online search on shortlisted candidates to help identify any incidents or issues that are publicly available online.
-Shortlisted candidates will be informed that we will carry out these checks as part of our due diligence process.
+We will also consider carrying out an online search on shortlisted candidates to help identify any incidents or issues that are publicly available online.
+Shortlisted candidates will be informed that we may carry out these checks as part of our due diligence process.

-1.4.
 Seeking references and checking employment history